Wildlife encounters in India

 We were aware that a very confident blue-eyed leopard called Nilu (which translates as Bluey) was being seen fairly regularly in Satpura, but we hadn’t really dared to hope that we would get a reasonable view of him.

-We were ecstatic, therefore, that our penultimate day there brought us the wonderful experience of having a fully wild leopard walking calmly and slowly beside our vehicle only a couple of metres away.
+We were ecstatic, therefore, that our penultimate day there brought us the wonderful experience of having a fully wild leopard walking calmly and slowly beside our vehicle only a couple of meters away.
 We could not have asked for better.